SATVIK2204/Data-Science-Projects/README.md

 # Data-Science

-A basic go-through to the implementation of different Data Science techniques.
+A Bunch of different Projects using different ML Algorithms.